google/opencasebook/patents.md

 > use, sell, offer for sale, import and otherwise run, modify and propagate
 > the contents of its contributor version.
 >
-> In the following three paragraphs, a “patent license” is any express
+> In the following three paragraphs, a "patent license" is any express
 > agreement or commitment, however denominated, not to enforce a patent (such
 > as an express permission to practice a patent or covenant not to sue for
 > patent infringement).
-To “grant” such a patent license to a party means
+To "grant" such a patent license to a party means
 > to make such an agreement or commitment not to enforce a patent against
 > the party.
 >